How to Linearize PDFs Using C# with IronPDF

 Saving a document as a linearized PDF with IronPDF is a quick and easy process.
 Before getting started, make sure you’ve installed IronPDF via NuGet or through one of the other available installation methods.

 In this example, we’ll render an HTML string to a PDF using RenderHtmlAsPdf.
 For more complex HTML documents, you might want to explore IronPDF’s HTML to PDF conversion features.
-Afterwards, we’ll save the PdfDocument object as a linearized PDF using the SaveAsLinearized instance method.
-This method takes a string argument for the output file path.
+Afterwards, we’ll save the PdfDocument object as a linearized PDF using the SaveAsLinearized instance method, passing the output file path as a string argument.

 :path=/static-assets/pdf/content-code-examples/how-to/linearize-pdf.cs